rickydeluca/subspace-training/README.md

 ## Prerequisites
 Please see ```requirements.txt``` to see the list of needed packages.

-If you are using a __conda__ you can create the environment with all the required packages to run the experiments with:
+If you are using __conda__ you can create the environment with all the required packages to run the experiments with:
 ```
 conda env create -f environment.yaml
 ```